kpresseaustlaurent/fieldMapper/README.md

 # fieldMapper
 Maps single or multiple fields from a template.

-This algorithm makes 3 assumptions:
+This algorithm currently makes 3 assumptions:
 * The delimiters ({}, [], ~) are not used elsewhere
 * Parallel values are either empty or completely filled.
 This means no partial results.
 * No nested single field mapping.